sh4301553/sh4301553.github.io/_pages/join.md

 ## Who I'm looking for

-- **PhD students** — [e.g., "I am recruiting 1–2 PhD students to start in Fall 2026."
+- **PhD students** — [Currently, there are no PhD student positions open due to the funding limit.]
-  If you're not currently recruiting, say so here so students know.]
-- **Master's students** — [thesis and non-thesis students interested in PFAS treatment, environmental analysis, or resource recovery.]
+- **Master's students** — [Non-thesis students interested in PFAS treatment, environmental analysis, or resource recovery are welcome to reach out]
 - **Undergraduate researchers** — [Virginia Tech undergraduates looking for hands-on research experience are welcome to reach out year-round.]
 - **Postdoctoral researchers** — [I'm happy to support strong candidates on